-Staff must also ensure that they act in compliance with the Drug and Alcohol policy at all times.
+Staff must also ensure that they always act in compliance with the Drug and Alcohol policy, including their own personal time away from school.

 Failure to comply with the above may constitute gross professional misconduct and could lead to dismissal.